matwerber1/serverless-airflow-on-aws-fargate/README.md

 The majority of the infrastructure runs in Fargate containers on Amazon ECS.
 Amazon Aurora for Postgres provides persistent storage.

-This project was almost entirely based on the awesome article by Axel Furlan, below: https://towardsdatascience.com/how-to-deploy-apache-airflow-with-celery-on-aws-ce2518dbf631
+This project was based on the awesome article by Axel Furlan, below: https://towardsdatascience.com/how-to-deploy-apache-airflow-with-celery-on-aws-ce2518dbf631

-## Work in process

-I don't have everything working yet...

 ## Disclaimer